-3. Learn the subtle tricks of setting release tension for your choice in bindings.
+3. Learn the subtle tricks of setting release tension for your choice in ski touring bindings.
 Begin with a moderate setting, then dial up a hair if you get an unintended accidental release while you’re skiing.
-No AT binding has the safety release of the latest and most protective alpine bindings (though bindings such as Marker models come close).
+No AT binding has the safety release of the latest and most protective alpine bindings (though bindings such as Marker and Dynafit Beast models come close).
 Learn to ski with fewer falls.
 If you fall frequently, AT gear may not be the correct choice.
 Frequent fallers should consider using mid-weight telemark gear, which those of us here at WildSnow.com belive does cause fewer lower leg injuries in falls, especially if used with a telemark release binding.
 Above all, beware of using binding release setting numbers as a macho meter (look at me, I ski at DIN 16!).
-Sheet time is not macho, and most nurses are middle aged, and quite possibly male (especially the one who catheterizes you after they put your leg back together — don’t ask me how I know).
+Sheet time is not macho, while most nurses are middle aged and quite possibly male (especially the one who catheterizes you after they put your leg back together — don’t ask me how I know).

 4. Choose compatible skis/boots/bindings.
 Softer boots go with shorter more forgiving skis.
 If you’re hurling off cliffs or kissing avalanches, you’ll want the beefiest boots, skis, and bindings — perhaps even an alpine setup with Alpine Trekker plate adapters or Marker Duke bindings.

 5. Work with a full service ski shop that provides boot fitting, certified ski technicians, and mechanized ski tuning.
 All AT systems are high-tech.
 They usually work well for backcountry skiing, but only when everything is properly installed, tuned, and maintained.
 Moreover, the system will not work unless you, the user, are educated.
 For example, mail order boots might be the ticket if you know exactly what you want, otherwise they can be a nightmare when you try to fine-tune the fit yourself in your kitchen.

 7. Carry a repair kit with the proper driver bits to tighten your binding screws and adjust release tension.
 In our albeit controversial opinion, aggressive skiers should have bindings professionally mounted with epoxy (soften epoxy with soldering iron for screw removal).
 On remote trips carry binding parts essential for travel (e.g. spare Dynafit toe and heel, or Silvretta plate).
 For big trips such as ski traverses or Denali expeditions, try to standardize bindings within your party so you can carry fewer spare parts.

-9. When using lightweight AT bindings and boots, pick skis based on downhill performance rather than weight (within reason).
+9. When using lightweight AT ski touring bindings and boots, pick skis based on downhill performance rather than weight (within reason).
 Don’t compromise ski performance to save a few ounces — you’re probably there to make turns, not cut ten seconds an hour of your ascent by using skis that are light but don’t ski downhill well.
 That said, nearly any plank marketed as a backcountry ski is going to offer a good compromise between weight and performance, so don’t obsess either way.
 Get a good deal on a ski with a good reputation and you’ll most likely be entirely happy with your choice.